MailTape/MailTape-v1/_posts/2021-06-13-Hélène-Barbier.md

 ## [Phern](https://phern.bandcamp.com/) – I Sold The House
 Anaïs G: **"**And we end with a touch of originality with the Montreal band, Phern.
 A psyche track, released on the EP “[Pause Clope](https://phern.bandcamp.com/album/pause-clope-2)”, under the label [Fixture Records](https://fixturerecords.bandcamp.com/), that puts a smile on our face for this weekend.**"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
-So much love to [Hélène Barbier](https://helenebarbier.bandcamp.com/) for the delightful Sunday selections and to [Camille Célestin](https://www.instagram.com/bravocamo/).
+So much love to [Hélène Barbier](https://helenebarbier.bandcamp.com/) for the delightful Sunday selections and to [Camille Célestin](https://www.instagram.com/bravocamo/)for this episode's brilliant illustration :)</p>